 Having a baby that requires special medical attention can be very stressful for parents.
-As part of the Center for Fetal and Neonatal Medicine, the Division of Neonatology offers an integrated team that provides compassionate, advanced, evidence-based care for critically ill newborns and infants.
+As part of the Fetal and Neonatal Institute, the Division of Neonatology offers an integrated team that provides compassionate, advanced, evidence-based care for critically ill newborns and infants.

 At our hospital, your infant will have access to state-of-the-art diagnostic and treatment services, consultations from virtually all existing pediatric subspecialties, and compassionate care provided by a world-class education and training center on the leading-edge of neonatal and perinatal research.